RyanBrown55/GIS3/README.md

 ## Example

 This is a basic example which shows you how to use the quickMap function with a spatial polygons data frame.
+The nyc data can be found in this package repository and is intended to be used by those who are interested in refining their skills in EDA.
+The nyc data is from the GeoDa data center
+(https://geodacenter.github.io/data-and-lab/) and pertains to demographic and rent characteristic of different NYC boroughs.

 ``` r
 library(quickMap)